Garrison residents organize first NashSkill festival

 “We love Peekskill because it’s got an authentic, homegrown culture with a little bit of grit,” says Joni.

 Lanza says she hopes that the festival will get people thinking of Peekskill as a Nashville of the North.
 Some promoters and producers told her an Americana festival wouldn’t do well in Westchester County, which prefers its smooth jazz.
-But she sees Peekskill as culturally akin to Beacon, Newburgh and Kingston, and the Hudson Valley certainly has its share of fiddlers, pluckers, honky tonkers, hell-raisers and others who enjoy a good hootenanny.The Current is a nonprofit supported by its readers; please consider a year-end gift.
+But she sees Peekskill as culturally akin to Beacon, Newburgh and Kingston, and the Hudson Valley certainly has its share of fiddlers, pluckers, honky tonkers, hell-raisers and others who enjoy a good hootenanny.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.